In the beginning, newspapers gave people the news.

 Over time, radio, television, computers, phones and tablets have increased the ways in which people can get the news.

-Now people are questioning the future of traditional newspapers.
+Now people are questioning the future of newspapers.
 Will tomorrow's people want their news printed on paper, trucked around the country and sold at corner shops?
-Or will they get what they need when they need it from whichever site or blog they have at hand?
+Or will they get what they need when they need it from whichever site or blog they have on their phone?

 Newspapers have not been first with the news since the BBC started reading it out on the wireless.
 But they have told us about the news, pulled it all together, made sense of it, commented on it, packaged it with puzzles, competitions, offers.